wsunccake/coNote/rust/Rust By Example/5_type.md

     // nan as u8 is 0
     println!("   nan as u8 is : {}", f32::NAN as u8);

-    // This behavior incurs a small runtime cost and can be avoided
-    // with unsafe methods, however the results might overflow and
-    // return **unsound values**.
-Use these methods wisely: unsafe {
+    unsafe {
         // 300.0 as u8 is 44
         println!(" 300.0 as u8 is : {}", 300.0_f32.to_int_unchecked::<u8>());